Breakdown of quantization in nonlinear Thouless pumping: Abstract

 \section{Abstract}

-The dynamics of solitons driven in a nonlinear Thouless pump and its connection with the system's topology were recently explored for both weak and strong nonlinear strength.
-This work uncovers the fate of nonlinear Thouless pumping in the regime of intermediate nonlinearity, thus establishing a \GJ{fascinating} crossover from the observation of nonzero and quantized pumping at weak nonlinearity to zero pumping at strong nonlinearity.
-We identify the presence of critical nonlinearity \GJ{strength at which quantized pumping of solitons breaks down regardless of the protocol time scale.
-Such an obstruction to pumping quantization is attributed to the presence of loop structures of nonlinear topological bands}.
-Our results not only unveil a missing piece of physics in nonlinear Thouless pumping, but also provide a means to detect loop structures of nonlinear systems investigated in real space.
+The dynamics of solitons driven in a nonlinear Thouless pump and its connection with the system's topology were recently explored for both weak and strong nonlinear strength. \TT{Using both a self-consistent algorithm and 4th order Runge Kutta method,} this work uncovers the fate of nonlinear Thouless pumping in the regime of intermediate nonlinearity, thus establishing a fascinating crossover from the observation of nonzero and quantized pumping at weak nonlinearity to zero pumping at strong nonlinearity.
+We identify the presence of critical nonlinearity strength at which quantized pumping of solitons breaks down regardless of the protocol time scale.
+Such an obstruction to pumping quantization is attributed to the presence of self-crossing in nonlinear topological bands.
+By considering another type of pumping involving Bloch states, we further show how the presence of self-crossing bands also leads to breakdown of quantization, but in a completely different manner from that in the case of soliton pumping.
+Our results not only unveil a missing piece of physics in nonlinear Thouless pumping, but also provide a means to detect loop structures of nonlinear systems investigated in real space and momentum space.